 While the prototyping board is a great starting point for trying out simple circuits with a connection to the NanoBoard NB3000, designing your own peripheral board gives you limitless possibilities.

-In this first installment of this two-part tech-tip, we’ll look at how to go about getting the PCB design under way, starting with the PB30 reference design and modifying it to form a template for your custom peripheral board.
+In this first installment of this two-part tech-tip, we’ll look at how to go about getting the PCB design underway, starting with the PB30 reference design and modifying it to form a template for your custom peripheral board.
 Along with that, we’ll discuss some of the IO connections available for custom peripherals.
-In the next instalment we’ll discuss the registration process and how to get started on your FPGA designs using the new peripheral board you’ve created.
+In the next installment we’ll discuss the registration process and how to get started on your FPGA designs using the new peripheral board you’ve created.

 Preparing the peripheral board files